fortify-presales/fortify-docker-demo/README.md

 ./reset-ssc-admin-user.sh
 ```

-## Remove environment
+## Remove Containers

-If you wish to remove the environment you can use the following command:
+If you wish to remove the containers you can use the following command:

 ```aidl
 docker compose down